AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr data-mc-conditions="">
    <td>Business Case</td>
    <td> <p>A tool used to evaluate whether a project should be moved forward from the Idea status to the Planning status.
-In other words, a business case helps the organization decide whether it is worthwhile to launch and complete the project or not, especially when comparing projects with others in a portfolio.</p> <p>For more information, see <a href="../../../manage-work/projects/define-a-business-case/create-business-case.md" class="MCXref xref">Create a Business Case for a project </a>.</p> </td>
+In other words, a [!UICONTROL business case] helps the organization decide whether it is worthwhile to launch and complete the project or not, especially when comparing projects with others in a portfolio.</p> <p>For more information, see <a href="../../../manage-work/projects/define-a-business-case/create-business-case.md" class="MCXref xref">Create a Business Case for a project </a>.</p> </td>
   </tr>
   <tr data-mc-conditions="">
    <td>Business Case Budgeted Hours</td>
    <td> <p>This is a deprecated field.
-Any information that this field might display is related to a feature that Workfront has removed.
-This field cannot be updated.</p> <p>This field is still visible in project and task lists and reports. </td>
+Any information that this field might display is related to a feature that [!DNL Workfront] has removed.
+This field cannot be updated.</p> <p>This field is still visible in project and [!UICONTROL task] lists and reports. </td>
   </tr>
   <tr>
    <td>Calculated Assignment</td>